Already an expert?

 • Pigment: A substance that gives color to paint.
 Pigments can be natural or synthetic, organic or inorganic, opaque or transparent.

-• Consider starting with acrylic paint, as it is easy to use and does not require any special supplies.
+• If you choose to start with traditional painting, consider starting with acrylic paint, as it is easy to use and requires no special supplies.

 • Buy a painting kit.